huangli712/iQIST/docs/src/ch04/p_nspin.md

 See also [nband](p_nband.md), [norbs](p_norbs.md), and [ncfgs](p_ncfgs.md) parameters.

-> NOTE:
+!!! note

-> Please DO NOT modify it.
+    Please DO NOT modify it.
 Now the quantum impurity solvers in the iQIST software package don't support *nspin* = 1.